 Good People - Good Water - Good Fish

 Tuolumne Meadows in Yosemite National Park was closed due to snow on the way in, so after a week at the ranch, it opened my way back.
-I know I could see the sequoia tree forest and trout fish in the meadow.
+I could see the sequoia tree forest and trout fish in the meadow.
 If you get a chance, you must go!
 Tenaya Creek is everything you could imagine about a mid-size mountain creek in the spring.
 It took about an hour to catch three wild trout!
-I think the pictures explain it the best!
+I think the pictures explain it best!

 Wife's Birthday Team

 Lauren Looking Great

 Arriving in CA from Chicago, time to clean the car.